-As day two dawned on this year’s TGCon, attention turned to the long-burgeoning cannabidiol industry.
+As day two dawned on TGCon 2019, attention turned to the long-burgeoning cannabidiol industry.

-Less than two years ago, in 2017, hemp-based CBD sales grew by nearly 50 percent, up to $190 million – compared to $129 million the year before – according to research from Hemp Business Journal.
-About 60 percent of those sales came from online orders.
+Less than two years ago, in 2017, hemp-based CBD sales grew by nearly 50%, up to $190 million – compared to $129 million the year before – according to research from Hemp Business Journal.
+About 60% of those sales came from online orders.

-Over the next few years, hemp-based CBD sales are expected to skyrocket, surpassing “$646 million, with more than a quarter of those sales coming from natural and specialty retailers.”
+Over the next few years, expectations are that hemp-based CBD sales will skyrocket, surpassing “$646 million, with more than a quarter of those sales coming from natural and specialty retailers.”
 Others suggest the combined CBD and hemp market could hit $22 billion by 2022, 40 times its current size.

 With regulations in various stages of development – at both the state and federal level – it’s critical that suppliers and manufacturers take extra care when developing and sourcing CBD products.
 It’s equally important that the same level of care is applied to their labeling, lest they run afoul of an unforgiving FDA.